 Reverse translation allows you to compare your documents and make sure nothing important has been misinterpreted or missed out.
 When we include a back translation, the back translation will always be carried out by a different translator to the original.
 This enables a completely impartial comparison to ensure your document includes all the necessary information.

-Do I need reverse translation?
+When do I need back translation?

 Reverse translations probably won’t return a perfect match with your original document – languages aren’t exact sciences, after all.
 What they will do is highlight any missed ambiguities or errors in the translated text, helping to make sure your document includes everything it needs to have.